7/31/2024 Concluding July (link to here)

 As we were enjoying the FTSP show, one of the participants called out that they had a dark storm petrel with a white rump.
 I was able to get on their bird immediately, and noted the extensive white on the rump wrapped around onto the sides.
 I immediately called out Wilson's Storm-Petrel and attempted to get everyone on board on the bird.
 I noted a dark, almost blackish storm-petrel with extensive and brightly white rump that continued onto the sides almost to the undertail coverts.
 Flight was fairly direct, with relatively shallower wingbeats than nearby FTSP.
 Wings are broader in shape than nearby FTSP.
 When it hovered over the wake, the long legs dangled very obviously.

 My view was too distant to identify it without optics but I watched it fly past the boat and over the wake while Darchelle scrambled to get photos.
 To my delight she succeeded.
-I think it was our sixth year bird of the trip, not to mention a state bird for both of us.
+Only the seventh state record, it was a state bird for both of us and our sixth year bird of the trip.
 Things were looking up!

 Shrimp Trawlers, Westport offshore